Lsverry/NoteOrganizer/README.md

 The CSS code was checked with the W3C CSS Validator.

 #### Python

+### JavaScript
+This project does not include custom JavaScript.

 ### Automated Testing
 The following automated tests have been implemented and passed using Django's testing framework: